Britain may face two-notch rating cut if it leaves EU - S&P

 "What is different now is that with the refugee crisis you can't kick the can down the road because these people are actually standing there and winter is around the corner."

-(Reporting by John Geddie, Marc Jones and Jamie McGeever; editing by Nigel Stephenson, John Stonestreet and G Crosse)
+(Reporting by John Geddie, Marc Jones and Jamie McGeever; editing by Nigel Stephenson, John Stonestreet and G Crosse/Jermey Gaunt)